Red-company/RedLibrary/README.md

   * **Convertion functions are in Hex.h.**
  * In AES and RES there are no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.

-Do contact me if you have improvements to the code(contacts are in each of source files).

 All material in this repository is in the public domain.